Victor-C-Zhang/cp-solutions/README.md

 This repo is organized by "contest" within which the solutions are named after the problem names.

-The contests can be found at tiny.cc/RUCPcf
+Un-numbered contests (e.g. training2) can be found at tiny.cc/RUCPcf

+Numbered contests (e.g. codeforces1033_lyftLevel5) can be found at codeforces.com